mrhota/rust/src/doc/guide.md

 }
 ```

-`match` takes an expression, and then branches based on its value.
-Each 'arm' of
+`match` takes an expression and branches on its value.
+Each **arm** of the
-the branch is of the form `val => expression`.
+branch is of the form `value => expression`.
 When the value matches, that arm's
-expression will be evaluated.
-It's called `match` because of the term 'pattern
+expression will be evaluated. `match` takes its name from the phrase **pattern
-matching,' which `match` is an implementation of.
+matching**.

 So what's the big advantage here?
 Well, there are a few.
 First of all, `match`
-enforces 'exhaustiveness checking.'
+enforces **exhaustiveness checking**.
 Do you see that last arm, the one with the
-underscore (`_`)?
+`_`?
 If we remove that arm, Rust will give us an error:

 ```{ignore,notrust}
 error: non-exhaustive patterns: `_` not covered
 ```

-In other words, Rust is trying to tell us we forgot a value.
-Because `x` is an
+Rust is telling us we forgot a value.
+Because `x` is an integer, Rust knows that
-integer, Rust knows that it can have a number of different values.
-For example,
+it can have a number of different values.
+For example, `6i`.
+But without the
-`6i`.
-But without the `_`, there is no arm that could match, and so Rust refuses
+`_`, there is no arm that could match, so Rust refuses to compile. `_` is a
-to compile. `_` is sort of like a catch-all arm.
-If none of the other arms match,
+catch-all arm.
+If none of the other arms match, the arm with `_` will.
+Since we
-the arm with `_` will.
-And since we have this catch-all arm, we now have an arm
+have this catch-all arm, we now have an arm for every possible value of `x`, so
-for every possible value of `x`, and so our program will now compile.
+our program will now compile.

-`match` statements also destructure enums, as well.
+`match` statements destructure enums, as well.
 Remember this code from the
 section on enums?

 ```{rust}